Inc44/dotfiles/COMMAND.md

 `python -OO script.py`: Execute a Python script with optimizations enabled, stripping docstrings and assert statements

+`rm path`: Remove a file or directory at the specified path

+Options:

+- `-r`: Recursively remove directories and their contents
+- `-f`: Forcefully remove files or directories without prompting for confirmation, even if they are write-protected

 `tar caf path.tar.algorithm path`: Compress a file using a specified algorithm

 Options: